-Jocelyn Y. Kho, 69 years old, Filipino, has served as GT Capital's Assistant Corporate Secretary since June 2011.
+Jocelyn Y. Kho, 70 years old, Filipino, has served as GT Capital's Assistant Corporate Secretary since June 2011.
 Previously, she was the company's Controller until 2010.
 Before this, Ms. Kho worked for Metropolitan Bank & Trust Company (Metrobank) as Vice President under the Office of the Assistant to the Group Chairman from 1978 to 2009.
-She concurrently holds the following positions: Assistant Corporate Secretary, Grand Titan Capital Holdings, Inc.; Director and Treasurer, Global Business Holdings, Inc., and Horizon Royale Holdings, Inc.; Director, Senior Vice President and Corporate Secretary, Federal Homes, Inc.; Director, Treasurer and Corporate Secretary of Crown Central Properties Corporation; Director of Cathay International Resources, Inc. and Magnificat Resources Corporation; Corporate Secretary, Federal Land, Inc.; and Norberto & Tytana Ty Foundation, Inc.; Chairman, Multi Fortune Holdings, Inc.; Chairman and President, MBTC Management Consultancy, Inc., Solid Share Holdings Philippines, Inc., Granview Realty and Development Corporation, Cellini Holdings, Inc., City Tower Realty Corporation, Ocean Park Condominium and Realty, Inc.; Director and President, Harmony Property Holdings, Inc., Splendor Fortune Holdings, Inc., and Splendor Realty Corporation; Independent Director, AP Securities, Inc. She earned her Bachelor of Science degree in Commerce, major in Accounting, from the University of Santo Tomas in 1975, and is a candidate for the Master of Science degree in Taxation from Manuel L. Quezon University.
+She concurrently holds the following positions: Assistant Corporate Secretary of Grand Titan Capital Holdings, Inc.; Director, Senior Vice President, and Treasurer of Global Business Holdings, Inc.; Director and Treasurer of Horizon Royale Holdings, Inc.; Director, Senior Vice President and Corporate Secretary of Federal Homes, Inc.; Treasurer of Federal Land, Inc.; Director, Treasurer and Corporate Secretary of Crown Central Properties Corporation; Director and Corporate Secretary of Philippine Securities Corporation; Director of Magnificat Resources Corporation; Corporate Secretary of Norberto & Tytana Ty Foundation, Inc.; Chairman of Multi Fortune Holdings, Inc., and Splendor Realty Corporation; Chairman and President of MBTC Management Consultancy, Inc., Solid Share Holdings Philippines, Inc., Cellini Holdings, Inc., City Tower Realty Corporation, and Ocean Park Condominium and Realty, Inc., Director and President of Harmony Property Holdings, Inc., and Splendor Fortune Holdings, Inc.; Independent Director of AP Securities, Inc.; Adviser of Cathay International Resources, Inc..
+She earned her Bachelor of Science degree in Commerce, major in Accounting, from the University of Santo Tomas in 1975, and is a candidate for the Master of Science degree in Taxation from Manuel L. Quezon University.

 Atty.
-Maria Sofia A. Lopez, 56 years old, Filipino, was appointed as GT Capital's Assistant Corporate Secretary on November 10, 2022.
+Maria Sofia A. Lopez, 57 years old, Filipino, was appointed as GT Capital's Assistant Corporate Secretary on November 10, 2022.
 Before this, Ms. Lopez worked for Metropolitan Bank & Trust Company (Metrobank) as Legal Counsel from 2005 to 2022.
-She concurrently holds the following positions: Corporate Secretary of Metrobank Foundation, Inc., GT Foundation, Inc., Manila Medical Services, Inc., MDH Clinic Management, Inc., Manila Tytana Colleges, Inc., Metrobankers Foundation, Inc., Circa 2000 Homes, Inc., and Sumisho Motor Finance Corp.; Assistant Corporate Secretary of Norberto and Tytana Ty Foundation, Inc. She earned her Bachelor of Science degree in Business Administration, major in Accountancy, from the University of the East (Manila) and graduated Cum Laude in 1987, and earned her Juris Doctor degree from San Beda College (Mendiola) in 1992.
+She concurrently holds the following positions: Corporate Secretary of Metrobank Foundation, Inc., GT Foundation, Inc., Manila Medical Services, Inc., MDH Clinic Management, Inc., Manila Tytana Colleges, Inc., Metrobankers Foundation, Inc., First Metro Insurance and Reinsurance Brokers, Inc., ORIX METRO Leasing and Finance Corp., and Sumisho Motor Finance Corp.; Assistant Corporate Secretary of Norberto and Tytana Ty Foundation, Inc. She earned her Bachelor of Science degree in Business Administration, major in Accounting, from the University of the East (Manila) and graduated Cum Laude in 1987, and earned her Juris Doctor degree from San Beda College (Mendiola) in 1992.

-Jose B. Crisol, Jr., 57 years old, Filipino, serves as Senior Vice President and Head of the Investor Relations, Strategic Planning, and Corporate Communication Department of GT Capital.
+Jose B. Crisol, Jr., 58 years old, Filipino, serves as Senior Vice President and Head of the Investor Relations, Strategic Planning, and Corporate Communication Department of GT Capital.
 He was appointed to the position on July 26, 2012.
 He also serves as a Director and the Audit Committee Chairman of Toyota Sta.
 Rosa, Inc. Before joining the Corporation, he was the Assistant Vice President for Investor Relations of SM Investments Corporation (SM).
 Prior to working with SM, he was a Director at the Republic of the Philippines Department of Trade and Industry (DTI), heading its Trade and Industry Information Center.
 He also served for a time, on a concurrent basis, as Head of DTI's Office of Operational Planning.
 His other past employment includes occupying various positions at The Philippine American Life Insurance Company and Merrill Lynch Philippines, Inc., among others.
 He holds a Master in Business Economics degree from the University of Asia and the Pacific, and a Bachelor of Science degree in Economics from the University of the Philippines - Diliman.
 He completed his primary and secondary education at the Ateneo de Manila University.